Skip to main content

 BotpressFree (self-hosted)OpenAI, custom LLMsREST APIs, webhooksDevelopers, agencies

-If you’re a small team with under 1,000 monthly visitors, Tidio or Crisp gets you started free.
-If you’re running a SaaS product with 3,000+ users, Intercom Fin’s per-resolution pricing means you only pay when the bot actually solves something.
-According to MuleSoft’s 2023 Connectivity Benchmark Report, the average enterprise uses 1,061 applications, so integration capability matters more than most teams realize.
+If you run under 1,000 monthly visitors, Tidio or Crisp gets you live free.
+Above 3,000 active users, Intercom Fin’s per-resolution pricing means you only pay when the bot solves something.
+According to MuleSoft’s 2023 Connectivity Benchmark Report, the average enterprise uses 1,061 applications, so integration depth matters more than most teams realize.

 How do you train a chatbot on your knowledge base?

 This is where 80% of chatbot projects succeed or fail.
-A chatbot without proper training is just a fancy search bar.
-Training means feeding it your actual content so it can answer real questions accurately.
+A bot without proper training is just a fancy search bar.
+Training means feeding it your real content so it can answer real questions accurately.

 Step 1: Gather your content.
-Collect every FAQ page, help article, product document, pricing page, and onboarding guide.
-Export them as text, PDF, or HTML.
-Most platforms accept all three formats.
+Collect every FAQ page, help article, product doc, pricing page, and onboarding guide.
+Export as text, PDF, or HTML.
+Most platforms accept all three formats and handle embedding automatically.

 Step 2: Upload to your platform.
-Intercom Fin, Tidio, and Voiceflow all have knowledge base importers.
-Upload your docs, point the bot to your help center URL, or connect it to Notion or Confluence.
-Voiceflow and Botpress let you connect directly to OpenAI or Anthropic Claude for more control over the language model.
-For a hands-on review of one of the most popular no-code chatbot platforms, see our Chatbase review for business use cases.
+Intercom Fin, Tidio, Chatbase, and Voiceflow have knowledge base importers.
+Upload docs, point the bot at your help center URL, or connect it to Notion or Confluence.
+For a hands-on look at one of the most popular no-code platforms, see our Chatbase review for business use cases.

 According to a Harvard Business Review study (Oldroyd, 2011; updated by Drift, 2023), responding to a lead within 5 minutes makes you 100x more likely to connect than waiting 30 minutes.
 A trained chatbot responds in under 2 seconds.
 That’s the speed advantage no human team can match.